Béla Kéler: Last concerts in Zurich, Frankfurt and Cologne (1882)

 At the beginning of 1882, Kéler was preparing several of his works for publishing, but at the same time he was feeling a lack of inspiration for composing.
 He would have liked to return to the conductor's desk.
 At the end of August, Kéler again stepped up on the conductor's rostrum.
 From August 22 to 28, he conducted 7 concerts in Zurich.
 From there, he traveled to Frankfurt am Main where he appeared at a charitable concert at the local ZOO.
 Although Kéler felt strong pain, he led an orchestra of the Sharpshooter's Regiment no. 40 in Cologne from October 26 to 29.
 On Sunday October 29, 1882, Béla Kéler conducted here his last concert.

-Death (1882)
+Death

 From November 12, the seriously ill Kéler lay in the city hospital in Wiesbaden.
 He was fully conscious until the last moment, and with the greatest care, he authorized his close friend and at the same time his legal attorney to make the arrangements of all the details of his funeral and the settlement of his property.
 Béla Kéler died in Wiesbaden on November 20, 1882.